woss/fork-polkadot-js-api/substrate/errors.md

   Either calling `Core_version` or decoding `RuntimeVersion` failed.

-### ImplVersionNotAllowedToDecrease
-- **summary**:   The implementation version is not allowed to decrease between the current runtime and the new runtime.

 ### InvalidSpecName
 - **summary**:   The name of specification does not match between the current runtime and the new runtime.